0 %

 Feature Management

-• Global default state
+• Global default states.

-• Number of active tenants
+• Number of active tenants.

-• Number of overrides
+• Number of overrides.

-Supports drill-in for deep control.
+Supports drill-in for more detail.

 Feature Drill-In (modal)